Dogoo9/Extension-Summaryception/README.md

 Built with frustration at context limits and love for long-form roleplay.

+Thank you to Lodactio for creating this fantastic tool!
+All credit goes to them for this awesome tool.

-If this saves your 500-turn adventure from amnesia, consider starring the repo. ⭐
+If this saves your 500-turn adventure from amnesia, consider starring (https://github.com/Lodactio/Extension-Summaryception) repo. ⭐

 ---